 Fabulous Frannie: Clove, Lemon, Rosemary, Cinnamon, Eucalyptus.

-Native American Nutritionals: Clove, Cinnamon Bark, Lemon, Lemon Eucalyptus, Ajowan Seed, Thyme, Orange, Oregano, Nutmeg, Rosemary, Red Mandarin, Ginger Root.
+Native American Nutritionals/Rocky Mountain Oils: Clove, Cinnamon Bark, Lemon, Lemon Eucalyptus, Ajowan Seed, Thyme, Orange, Oregano, Nutmeg, Rosemary, Red Mandarin, Ginger Root.

 Observations & Results.

-Blends were grouped based on the size of the zone of inhibition around the oil, measuring the average distance from where the essential oil blend was placed on the petri dish, accounting for the spread of the oil.
-Blends in Group One had no zone of inhibition.
-The bacteria that grew on the plates, grew where the oil was placed.
-The blends in Group Two had a zone of inhibition that was less than 0.5mm.
-Blends in Group Three had a zone of inhibition that was equal to 0.5mm.
-The remaining dishes in Group Four had zones of inhibition that were greater than 0.5mm.
-Please note that, in the images, it is difficult to see the oil and zone of inhibition.
+Blends were grouped based on the size of the zone of inhibition around the oil, measuring the minimum distance from where the essential oil blend was placed on the petri dish, accounting for the spread of the oil, to where bacteria was found growing.
+Blends in Group One had a zone of inhibition that only existed where the oil itself had been placed and spread during incubation.
+The bacteria that grew on the plates, grew on the outside edge of the oil.
+The blends in Group Two had a zone of inhibition that was 0.5cm.
+Blends in Group Three had a zone of inhibition that was 1.0cm.
+The remaining dishes in Group Four had zones of inhibition that were greater than 1.0cm.
+Please note that, in the images, it may be difficult to see the oil, the outer edge of where the oil spread, and zone of inhibition.
 I've provided images at different angles to try to help make the results more evident.

 Table 1.
 A comparison of the essential oils in each blend.